vin100cent/ParkService/README.md

 Run the server ParkService.py then the Client file (TestClient.py is provided or use your own)

-## How to Request and Receive data
+## How to Request and Receive

 ![Example Request and Receive](https://github.com/vin100cent/ParkService/blob/main/ExampleRequest.png)

+Simply hit enter to receive a random park.
+If `""` or `None` is received a random park name will be generated and printed to the terminal.
+Optionally, one may enter a valid park code to Request and Receive a specific national park.